 Everyone wants a bite of the Big Apple – the neck-craning skyscrapers, the iconic monuments, the amazing food.
 If you’re not careful though, the Big Apple can end up taking a seriously big bite out of your bank account.
 Thankfully, budget-conscious travelers can save their precious dollar bills by bedding down at a laid-back hostel rather than a swanky hotel.
 With prime locations, top facilities and both shared dorms and private rooms to choose from, they’re a safe bet for an easy and comfortable stay.

 At HI New York City (short for Hostelling International), the numbers speak for themselves.
 More than 1,840 travelers have recommended this Upper West Side hostel, capable of hosting 672 guests just two blocks from Central Park.
 Amenities here are equally staggering and include the largest private green space in Manhattan, a kitchen featuring a whopping 36 burners, plus rare features like an on-site laundry room and full-service café.
-HI NYC clearly knows what it’s doing, so guests should take advantage of the hostel’s free itinerary planning to guarantee a great trip.
+HI NYC clearly knows what it’s doing, so you should take advantage of the hostel’s free itinerary planning to guarantee a great trip.

 Even budget travelers can experience New York City’s “it” neighborhood when they stay at NY Moore Hostel.
 Located in East Williamsburg, the hostel is just moments from some of the area’s best eateries (and local favorites), including Barano and Sunday in Brooklyn.
 The hostel’s three sibling owners built NY Moore to embody East Williamsburg.
-That means guests can look forward to loft-style rooms, multicultural staff (who speak over 11 languages among them) and a large outdoor space.
+That means you can look forward to loft-style rooms, multicultural staff (who speak over 11 languages between them) and a large outdoor space.
 The spacious rooms feature amazing street art-style portraits of Adele and various outer space-style murals – and with both private and dorm rooms available, there’s something for everyone.